dmanning23/StableDiffusionCharacterCreator/README.md

 # StableDiffusionCharacterCreator
 Use generative AI to create characters for your projects

+Type in a short description, and it will generate a character profile image and remove the background:

 ![Screenshot](./Screenshot.png)

 This app uses Stable Diffusion, StreamLit, and Python to create and easy-to-use interface for creating character profile images.